 As an online CFD provider, you can rest assured that Plus500 has numerous payment options, including:

 - Credit cards (Visa, Mastercard)

 How much will it cost me to use Plus500?

 Unlike CFD providers that also charge commissions, Plus500 only charges spreads.
 A spread is the difference between the bid price and the ask price of a financial instrument.

-Traders are also charged a premium for positions held open after a certain hour.
-The “premium” time essentially refers to the market close.
+Traders can also be charged an Overnight Funding fee for positions held open after a certain time.

 Users are also charged a US$10 inactivity fee should an account remain unused for any prolonged period of time.
 Further details are provided in the User Agreement.

 Withdrawals are normally processed within one to three business days.
 However, this depends on the withdrawal method you choose.